jvitku/demonodes/README.md

 		NODES=$NODES:$N_HOME/../../projectTemplate/build/libs/projectTemplate-0.0.1-SNAPSHOT.jar

+#### Link, or copy project scripts to the Nengo Simulator

+In order to copy (or symlink) additional scripts and GUI data (described below) the script called `demonodes/linkdata` can be used.
+This script deploys/links the following files into the Nengo simulator:

+* RosNode helper scripts from:	[YourProjectFolder]/python/rosnodes/*
+* Drag&Drop GUI images from: 	[YourProjectFolder]/images/nengoIcons/*
+* Drag&drop scripts from: 		[YourProjectFolder]/python/nef/templates/*
+* Other scripts from: 			[YourProjectFolder]/python/scripts/*
+* Nengoros demo scripts from:	[YourProjectFolder]/python/nr-demo/*

+For more information about script usage, run:

+	./linkdata -h

 #### Launch your Nodes from the Nengo Simulator

 From now, you can create simple python script which creates representation of your ROS nodes in the Nengo.
 Example of simple script, which: